djhshih/djhshih.github.io/join/undergrad.md

-If you are an undergraduate in the School of Biomedical Sciences, and you are interested in getting involved in research, we welcome you to participate in a final year project with u:
+If you are an undergraduate in the School of Biomedical Sciences, and you are interested in getting involved in research, we welcome you to participate in a final year project with us:
 - [BIOC4999][bioc4999]
 - [BBMS4001][bmedsci]